 Texas Residential Solar Issues

-While the Texas climate is well-suited to solar energy generation, it is not generally considered a state friendly to rooftop solar systems.
+While the Texas climate is well-suited to solar energy generation, it is not generally considered friendly to rooftop solar systems.

 - Residential electricity prices have been relatively stable and affordable at almost 1 cent/kWh below the national average.
 Therefore, the business case to install rooftop solar systems to reduce electricity bills is not as strong as in California where electricity rates are 2.5 cents/kWh above the national average or Hawaii where rates are more than triple the national average.